Il club di Jane Austen – London holiday

 I really liked this story because the author manages to instill in the reader humor, romance, and sometimes even a pinch of frustration, that keep him glued to the page.
 I read this book, in fact, in just two days, and sometimes I even regretted having to stop reading for the normal daily activities that I had to play.

 I really liked, then, how the author managed to use the iconic phrases of Austen’s novels and to adapt them to the context of her own…and I noticed also a few winks to the film of 2005.

 “She does have remarkably fine eyes…”

-I always try, moreover, to find a morality in the stories I read, and this novel, in its small, in addition to containing criticism on the dangers of pride and prejudice, focuses especially on criticism of judgement on the basis of appearance.
+I always try, moreover, to find a morality in the stories I read, and this novel, in its small, criticized pride and prejudice,and especially the judgement based on the appearance.
 This has made me very happy, because, especially for young people, the appearance is becoming more important than the substance, and Nicole Clarkston with this novel shows us that this is not the reality at all.

 Definitely a novel to read and re-read again!